TedHusted/awake/awake.md/awake.md

 Shock and awe.

 The scene pans out.
 Streams of pin-point ships swarm the fleet like locust.
 The fire fight is eerily silent.
 Power beam crossing power beam.
 Severed ships exploding.

 The battle cloud parts.
 The frigate lurches forward.
 Weaving side to side, it tumbles toward the planet.
 The tremendous ship glows brighter and smaller as it disintegrates in the atmosphere.
 Then, it too, is a pin point.

-The video fades to black, and the lights in the Elysium council room glow brighter..
+The video fades to black, and the lights in the Elysium council room glow brighter.

 Phoebe steps forward, taking her turn to begin the regular meeting.
 Moving into the circle, she opens the agenda, with a set of three items familiar to the nine other council members gathered around the circle.